abougouffa/minemacs/docs/packages.md

 * `tldr`: Browse "tldr" pages from Emacs
 * `vterm`: Fully-fledged terminal emulator inside Emacs based on "libvterm"
 * `multi-vterm`: Managing multiple vterm buffers in Emacs
-* `eat`: Emulate A Terminal, in a region, in a buffer and in Eshell
 * `docker`: Manage docker from Emacs
 * `devcontainer`: Rudimentary devcontainer support for Emacs
 * `apptainer-mode`: Major mode for Apptainer definition files
-* `systemd`: Major mode for editing systemd units
 * `journalctl-mode`: Major mode to view journalctl's output in Emacs
-* `logview`: Emacs mode for viewing log files
 * `with-editor`: Use the Emacsclient as the "$EDITOR" of child processes
 * `envrc`: Buffer-local "direnv" integration for Emacs
 * `pet`: Python Executable Tracker